Student Clubs & Organizations

 Alpha Beta Gamma (ABG) is an international business honor society established in 1970 to recognize and encourage scholarship among two-year college students in business programs.
 ABG provides leadership opportunities and other resources to help students achieve academic excellence.

-Membership in Alpha Beta Gamma is open to students meeting the requirements (at least a 3.0 GPA and 12 earned credits) and following a course of study leading to a business-oriented career.
+Membership in Alpha Beta Gamma is open to students who meet the requirements (at least a 3.0 GPA and 12 earned credits) and follow a course of study leading to a business-oriented career.

 Phi Theta Kappa (PTK) is an internationally recognized honor society that has been promoting scholarship, leadership, service, and fellowship for over 100 years.
 PTK recognizes the academic achievement of college students and provides opportunities for its members to grow as both scholars and leaders.